-A significant element of these balances (£3.1M) have already been allocated to supporting the Levy for 2022-23.
+A significant element of these balances (£2.6M) are allocated to supporting the Levy for 2024-25.

 Assets

 The Authority's net assets were not significantly added to during the year.
 The most significant element of expenditure related to the Authority's site at Bidston, where working with the contractor a Fire Suppression System was installed.
 The system was not commissioned until after the year end and so will be an addition to the Authority's assets in the next financial year.